five-embeddev/build-and-verify/examples/build-c/README.md

-Examples on building for the host and target via docker and docker-compose.
+Examples on building for the host and target via docker.

-The compose.yaml depends on the docker images build in the ../../docker directory.
+Depends on the docker images build in the
+../../docker directory.
 Those should be built first.